NordSec2022/nordsec2022.github.io/index.md

 Reykjavik Natura is only a 10 minute walk from the university.

 Prices (including breakfast):
-    27.700 ISK per double room per night
+* 27.700 ISK per room per night (double occupancy)
-    24.300 ISK per single room per night
+* 24.300 ISK per room per night (single occupancy)

-The discounted rate is only available through April 15th and there are limited number of rooms with that discount.
+There are limited number of rooms with that discount.

 Booking.com or Expedia.com also have other options.
 It takes about 20-30 minutes (2.6 km) to walk from Reykjavik city center to Reykjavik University.